issuj/unattended-cryptsetup/README.md

 In the end this required quite a bit of human intervention to get working.
 The current version actually works as long as you provide your initramfs with network connectivity before udp_keyscript runs.
 That may include adding ip=... kernel parameter, and making sure it's applied before needing it.

+My threat model: I have a server in a relatively insecure location, someone could break a window to gain access, grab the hardware and run with it.
+They're unlikely to hang around on site to investigate the boot sequence of that server, or what's available on the network the server is connected to.

-Note that if your threat model doesn't match mine, this will be a stupid idea.
-Use the source (or ask an LLM).
+If your threat model doesn't match mine, this will be a stupid idea.